njhoffman/zettelkasten/jobs.md

 - - expanding into CTV, publica is one of the vendors for CTV
 - - aggressive roadmap for CCTV
 - - publica had 10 devs, currently 25
-- 1st round: tech leads, code.io
+- 1st round: (3 hours) tech leads, code.io, data structures, algorithms

 ## Standard Bots
 - 2015, democratizing robotics to companies of all sizes